 One of the ongoing challenges for meaningful analysis of health care complaint data across reporting entities is the differences in data collection and complaint systems, which are not standardized in terms of definitions, coding, tracking, or performance metrics.
-CDII is continuing OPA's efforts to collaborate with the reporting entities to improve and standardize the reporting of complaint data.
+CDII continues to facilitate collaboration with the reporting entities to improve and standardize the reporting of complaint data.